silently/wsmock/README.md

 - as soon as a condition fails, the whole assertion fails
 - the set of possible outcomes of a condition is "not done", "done with success", "done with failure"
 - when a `Next*` condition appears first in the chain (for instance `rec.Assert().NextToBe("a")...`) it means it will only consider the first received message to decide its outcome

+### OneNotToBe and NoneToBe

+Beware of this potential confusion:

+- `NoneToBe` means "no message until end should be equal to..." → if no message is received the condition is true
+- `OneNotToBe` means "a message not equal to ... is expected" → like every `One*` condition, one message satisfying the condition is needed

 ### With